andy111223/04.4_Calculator/README.md

 ## Usage

-Call the `add`, `sub`, `mul` or `div` function with at least two valid numbers after a prompt in your terminal.
-For `add` and `sub` you can provide more than two numbers.
+Call the `add`, `sub`, `mul` or `div` function with two valid numbers after a prompt in your terminal.
+For `add` and `mul` you can provide more than two numbers.
 Observe logging entries in the console.

 ## Requirements